 Ever wondered if you are using the right ways to make loose leaf tea?
 If the answer is ” Yes”, then finish reading this article as we will give you the ultimate tea brewing guide presented at our Tea Tasting Event in Birmingham in 2019.

-First of all, don’t freak out, tea making is not rocket science.
-On the contrary, it is a very simple and enjoyable process.
+First of all, don’t freak out; tea making is not rocket science.
+On the contrary, it is a straightforward and enjoyable process.
 You only need to get three things right, then a perfect cup of tea will be ready for you.
-Read it trough because we will give you an in-depth inside of tea brewing techniques.
+Read it through because we will give you an in-depth inside of tea brewing techniques.
 There are three factors to create your tea drinking experience, which are water, tea and teaware you use.

 Water + Tea + Teaware = Tea Drinking Experience

-Nowadays, many kettles have a temperature setting function that allows us to choose the desired water temperature.
-What is the right water temperature for tea infusion is always a myth.
+Nowadays, many kettles have a temperature setting function to choose the desired water temperature.
+What is the proper water temperature for tea infusion is always a myth.
 Most tea companies teach people to brew tea with tea types.
-However, as a premium tea seller, we would like our readers to know the in-depth background behind the reason why the ways they are.
-In order to have the best result of the tea taste, we need to change the water temperature and brewing time according to tea shapes!
+However, as a premium tea seller, we would like our readers to know the in-depth background behind why the ways they are.
+To have the best result of the tea taste, we need to change the water temperature and brewing time according to tea shapes!
 Is it mind-blowing for you?
-Do not worry, because this is the easiest way to distinguish the tea-making methods.
+Do not worry because this is the easiest way to distinguish the tea-making methods.

 2.1 Rolled Bold Pellets Loose Leaf Tea